 What are essential fatty acids?

-Essential Fatty Acids (EFAs) are essential nutrients, the body cannot produce.
-EFA’s are are polyunsaturated fats, which are considered “good” fats.
-EFAs contribute to the healthy functioning of cell membranes, and are critical for the synthesis of eicosanoids, a family of hormone-like substances that help in cell maintenance.
-Just like essential vitamins and minerals, Omega fatty acids are necessary for the maintenance of good health.
+Essential fatty acids (EFAs) are essential nutrients just like other vitamins and minerals, and are polyunsaturated fats, which are considered “good” fats.
+EFAs contribute to the healthy functioning of cell membranes, and are also critical for the synthesis of eicosanoids, a family of hormone-like substances that help in cell maintenance on a minute-to-minute basis.
+Just like other essential vitamins and minerals, omega fatty acids are necessary for the maintenance of good health.